-There's nothing like fresh basil leaves, but dried basil has a lot of use in the kitchen.
-Skip the spice aisle dry it out yourself.
+There's nothing like fresh basil leaves, but dried herbs like basil have a lot of use in the kitchen.
+Skip the spice aisle and dry it out yourself.
 The easiest way is in the oven:

 - Remove basil leaves from the stem, wash, and pat dry with a paper towel.

 - Set your oven to the lowest temperature and place the basil leaves in a single layer on a baking sheet.

 - Bake the leaves for 2-4 hours until they're completely dried out and crumbly.

 - Crumble the leaves with your hands and store in an airtight container or mason jars.